IN THIS CHAPTER

 The first query won’t return anything, because none of the sales in the SALES table were made by both Ferguson and Ford.
 The second query will return the information on all sales made by either Ferguson or Ford, which is probably what the boss wanted.

-If any one of two or more conditions must be True to qualify a row for retrieval, use the OR
+If any one of two or more conditions must be True to qualify a row for retrieval, use the OR logical connective, as in the following example:

 SELECT InvoiceNo, SaleDate, Salesperson, TotalSale